 How was your Christmas!?

-I hope you all had a great Christmas Eve and indulged on delicious food and drinks!
-If you are like me and had extra cookies, cakes, and chocolates, it’s time to get back on track with this flavorful vegetable tagine!
+I hope you all had a great Christmas Eve and indulged in delicious food and drinks!
+If you are like me and have extra cookies, cakes, and chocolates, it’s time to get back on track with this flavorful vegetable tagine!

 You start by sautéeing onions, garlic, and ginger with harissa paste, cumin, coriander, and cinnamon.
 I also added some Ras El-Hanout for more flavor.

-Once your onions are brown, you add your diced vegetables.
+Once your onions are brown, add your diced vegetables.
 I went with eggplant, zucchini, and bell peppers.
-This recipe is versatile so feel free to tweak it with what you have in your fridge.
-I’m sure carrots, broccoli or even mushrooms would make great additions!
+This recipe is versatile, so feel free to tweak it with what you have in your fridge.
+I’m sure carrots, broccoli, or even mushrooms would make great additions!